pwittrock/kubebuilder-workshop-prereqs/README.md

 - Run `make` from the project

+**Note:** If you don't have `make` installed, you can look at the `Makefile` and run go commands manually.

 ## Supplementary Resources

-Documentation on kubebuilder available here:
+For those who are interested, there is documentation on kubebuilder available here:

 - [http://book.kubebuilder.io](http://book.kubebuilder.io)